DIY Turmeric Yogurt Mask for Brightening: Complete Guide

 Prevention: Use the correct 2:1 ratio, don't exceed 15 minutes, rinse thoroughly with lukewarm water.

-If it happens: Mix equal parts yogurt and lemon juice, apply for 3-5 minutes, then rinse.
+If it happens: Mix equal parts yogurt and lemon juice, apply for 3–5 minutes, then rinse.
 Staining fades naturally within 24 hours.
-For more removal methods, see our guide on removing turmeric stains from skin.
+See our turmeric stain removal guide.

 No Results After 3–4 Weeks